-The university understands that students participating in university-sponsored extracurricular activities may, on rare occasions, need to miss a class session during the semester.
-As a matter of course, students should inform their instructors in advance of absences resulting from participation in university-sponsored activities, and faculty normally will give a reasonable opportunity to make up work missed on such occasions.
+The university understands that students participating in university-sponsored events, including athletics competitions, will miss some class sessions during the semester.
+Students will inform their instructors in a timely manner and in advance of absences resulting from participation in such events.
+In these cases, faculty will give students a reasonable accommodation to make up for the work missed.

 Absences for activities other than university-sponsored events may be negotiated on an informal basis between the student and the faculty member.
 Alternatively, absences may be formally excused on a case-by-case basis if a petition explaining the nature of the event, accompanied by suitable documentation, is submitted to the Committee on Examinations and Standing at least two weeks before the event.

 Resolving Conflicting Course Obligations Scheduled Outside of Assigned Class Time